andyvroberts/strawberry/mkdocs/docs/finance/SFT.md

 # Securities Financing Transactions
-SFT transactions are most commonly used to:
+SFT transactions most commonly:
 1. Use one or more of your securities to borrow cash from a counterparty
 2. Use one or more of your securities to borrow a different security you need from a counterparty
 3. Use your cash to borrow a security you need from a counterparty

 Instead of using securities, banks can also use commodities.

-Also, instead of borrowing a security they can also sell and buy-back (or visa-versa).
-The only differences are in the legal & beneficial ownership, and accruing rights of the securities or commodities during the SFT duration.
+Sometimes, instead of borrowing a security banks can also sell and buy-back (or visa-versa) securities.
+The only differences are in the legal & beneficial ownership, or accruing rights of the securities or commodities during the in-force period of the SFT trade.

 ### SFT Background
 Banks enter into an SFT for various purposes, but mostly for relatively short term cash managment.